vmware-archive/isv-portal/docs/nozzles.md

 * LogMessage:  a log message for an individual app
 * ContainerMetric: application container information (for example, memory used)

-As you can see from the above events, this data targets two different personas: platform operators and application developers.
-Keep this in mind while developing a nozzle.

 For the full details on events, check the
 [dropsonde protocol](https://github.com/cloudfoundry/dropsonde-protocol/tree/master/events).

+The above events show how this data targets two different personae: platform operators and application developers.
+Keep this in mind when designing an integration.

+Having `doppler.firehose` scope gets a nozzle data for *every* application as well as the platform.
+Any filtering based on the event payload is the nozzle implementor's responsibility.
+An advanced integration could do something like combine a [service broker](service-brokers.md) with a nozzle to:

+* Let application developers opt-in to logging (implementing filtering in the nozzle)
+* Establish [SSO](https://docs.cloudfoundry.org/services/dashboard-sso.html) exchange for authentication such that developers only can access logs for their space's apps

-Read For a full working example, see [firehose-nozzle](https://github.com/cf-platform-eng/firehose-nozzle).
+For a full working example, see [firehose-nozzle](https://github.com/cf-platform-eng/firehose-nozzle).

 ## Deployment